 Augusta Savage was born Augusta Christine Fells on February 29, 1892, in Green Cove Springs, Florida.
 As one of 13 children in a poor family, Savage spent many hours playing in the mud outside her Florida home, learning to model figures out of the red earth.
 Although she showed exceptional talent at a young age, Savage’s father, a Methodist minister, discouraged his daughter’s growing passion and would beat her when he found her sculptures.
 This was because at that time, he believed her art to be a sinful practice, based upon his interpretation of the “graven images” portion of the Bible.
 After the family moved to West Palm Beach, she sculpted a Virgin Mary figure, and upon seeing it, her father changed his mind, regretting his past actions.

 Widowed at an early age, Savage moved back in with her parents, who raised Irene with her.
-Savage continued to model clay, and applied for a booth at the Palm Beach county fair.
+She continued to model clay and applied for a booth at the Palm Beach county fair.
 The initially apprehensive fair officials ended up awarding her a US$25 prize, and the sales of her art totaled US$175; a significant sum at that time and place.
 In 1915, she left her family and moved to Jacksonville with the intention of making a living as a sculptor.
 She soon married again, this time to James Savage, a local carpenter.
-Savage soon learned that the South would not support a Black artist, and simultaneously became increasingly unhappy in her second marriage.
-They divorced after a few months, but she kept the name of Savage.
-She then moved to New York City in 1921, leaving her daughter in the care of her parents.
+On learning that the South would not support her as a Black artist, and simultaneously became increasingly unhappy in her second marriage, she moved back to New York City in 1921 after divorcing her husband, leaving her daughter in the care of her parents.

 Savage arrived in New York with only five dollars in her pocket.
-However, she quickly found a job and an apartment, and registered for classes at Cooper Union.
-She excelled in her art classes at Cooper, and was accelerated through foundation classes.
-Her talent and ability so impressed the staff and faculty at Cooper, that she was awarded funds for room and board, with tuition being already covered for all Cooper studies.
+However, she quickly found a job and an apartment and registered for classes at Cooper Union.
+Excelling in her art classes at Cooper, she was accelerated through foundation classes, as her talent and ability were impressive.
+The staff and faculty at Cooper awarded her funds for tuition and room & board.

 In 1923, Savage applied for a summer art program sponsored by the French government; although being more than qualified, she was turned down by the international judging committee, solely because of racial prejudice.
-Savage was deeply upset, and questioned the committee, beginning the first of many public fights for equal rights in her life.
+Deeply upset, she questioned the committee, beginning the first of many public fights for equal rights in her life.
 The incident got press coverage on both sides of the Atlantic, and eventually the sole supportive committee member, sculptor Hermon Atkins MacNeil—who at one time had shared a studio with Henry Ossawa Tanner—invited her to study with him.

 Also, in 1923, she married for a third time, to Robert Poston, an activist and colleague of Marcus Garvey.
 Although the match was a happy one, Poston died suddenly on a boat returning from Africa five months after their wedding.
-Widowed once more, Savage found herself struggling to support both her aging parents and daughter.
+Widowed once more, Savage found herself struggling to support both her aging parents and daughter, who had moved into her small West 137th Street apartment in Florida.
 Her father had been paralyzed by a stroke, and the family’s home destroyed by a hurricane.
-Her family had moved from Florida into her small West 137th Street apartment.
-Savage was forced to worked in Manhattan steam laundries to support herself and her family, while she continued to work on her art at night.
+She was forced to worked in Manhattan steam laundries to support herself and her family, while she continued to work on her art at night.
 During this time she obtained her first commission, for a bust of W.E.B.
 Du Bois for the Harlem Library.
 Her outstanding sculpture brought more commissions, including one for a bust of Marcus Garvey.
 Her bust of William Pickens Sr., a key figure in the NAACP, earned praise for depicting an African-American in a more humane, neutral way as opposed to stereotypes of the time, as did many of her works.